feizc/GameTag/README.md

 You can employ the model checkpoint provided by ours or the best performance model from training by yourself to generate the tag sequences.

+# Evaluation

+We also provide a automatic evaluation tool for tagging performance which can measure the metrics: sensitivity, tag coverage and average tag number.